hypeboard/xmr-node-proxy-extra/README.md

 ## Feature
 - General coin by POW algorithm ("coin" : "cryptonightv7" , "coin" : "cryptonight", "coin" : "forknote", ...)
-- Turtlecoin need use "coin" : "trtl"
+- Turtlecoin needs to be used as "coin" : "trtl"
-- Cryptonightheavy " unfinished
+- Cryptonightheavy : unfinished

 ## Setup Instructions